 Founder & Principal Consultant

 Minal Bopaiah is an author and strategic consultant with nearly 20 years of professional experience.
-Her areas of expertise include human-centered design, behavior change psychology, and the principles of inclusion, diversity, equity, and accessibility (IDEA) as they relate to media, marketing and communications.
+Her areas of expertise include human-centered design, behavior change psychology, and the principles of inclusion, diversity, equity, and accessibility (IDEA) as they relate to media, marketing, communications and organizational design.

 As the Founder and Principal Consultant of Brevity & Wit, Minal is passionate about designing for equity.
 Her work includes working with NPR’s news managers to design a system for diversifying news sources.
 She is also the creator and facilitator for the DEI Executive Forum, a six-month cohort learning experience for general managers in public media that helps them become more equitable leaders and develop a strategic plan to accomplish their IDEA goals.

 Minal’s previous work includes being an educational content specialist for Sesame Workshop, the nonprofit behind Sesame Street and its international co-productions, where she was first exposed to the power of media to promote social and cultural change.
 She also served as a press intern for Doctors Without Borders and the Executive Editor of a B2B subscription website.